 Summer BBQ and cookout time is here!
 As you gather with family and friends to spend more time together outdoors, a little bit of extra planning and vigilance on your part will go a long way, so that you can safely enjoy the gathering while managing your food allergies.

 - If you are planning to eat the food prepared by someone else, you might want to bring some backup foods in case you decide at the last minute that it isn't safe for you to eat what is served.

 If you are going to a cookout where they will be grilling at someone else's home, this can be a risk for contact with your allergens.
-Barbeque sauces, marinades, and spice blends can contain many different allergens.
+Barbecue sauces, marinades, and spice blends can contain many different allergens.
 You just never know what can be left behind on that grill.
 Even with a thorough cleaning, depending on your sensitivity, minute traces left behind can still trigger a reaction in some.

 Hot dogs and sausages can contain flavorings and ingredients that may need to be verified first.
 Stick with whole or freshly ground unseasoned chicken, turkey, pork, and beef products to avoid mystery ingredients.

 Those with sesame allergies or gluten intolerance should bring their own safe bread and buns (if desired), since most breads can contain these.
-If you are eating something off the barbeque grill, ask if they cook their buns on their grill.
+If you are eating something off the barbecue grill, ask if they cook their buns on their grill.

-Dips, Salads, and Dressings
+Dealing With Dips, Salads, and Dressings

 These are likely to contain common allergens such as milk, eggs, soy, sesame, etc. Always ask to check the label for store-bought products.
-If the item is from a deli (such as macaroni salad), or was made by someone you don't know if you can trust to thoroughly understand cross contact with your allergens in the kitchen, do not eat it.
+If the item is from a deli (such as macaroni salad), or was made by someone you don't know if you can trust to thoroughly understand cross-contact with your allergens in the kitchen, do not eat it.
 Don't ever feel embarrassed to pass on a food or beverage item.
 Safety always comes first.

 Dips and salsa can easily become "contaminated" by other food items being dipped or by someone "double dipping" an item after it has been in their mouth.
 Be sure to take your portion of a safe dip first before anyone else has used it, and do not go back for seconds unless you can take some from an uncontaminated package.
 If you feel comfortable with plain items prepared by someone else, you can always bring your own dressings or dip.

 Pickles and mayonnaise often contain mustard and other spices that may be allergenic for some.
 Traditional mayonnaise is also not safe for those with egg allergies (there are now egg-free alternatives available).

-Homemade Beverages & Fruit Salads
+Cross-Contact in Homemade Beverages and Fruit Salads

-Similar to other foods, there is the potential for cross contact with allergens when chopping fruits or processing in a blender.
+Similar to other foods, there is the potential for cross-contact with allergens when chopping fruits or processing in a blender.
 Avoid these, or bring your own.

 Ice cream is also very risky for peanut and nut allergies since most brands are produced on the same equipment, and traces may be left behind that can trigger a reaction.
 Hosts would likely appreciate the offer to bring a safe dessert or fruit salad.

-These can contain common allergens, such as: milk, eggs, nuts, soy, wheat, and more!
+These can contain common allergens such as milk, eggs, nuts, soy, wheat, and more!
 Major allergens are not required to be on the label, and listing them is completely voluntary.
-Alcohol can also intensify an allergic reaction, and impair judgment.
+Alcohol can also intensify an allergic reaction and impair judgment.
 Verify the ingredients with the manufacturer before consuming.

-Utensils & Serveware
+Managing Utensils and Serveware

 Serving utensils can easily come into contact with other foods that may not be safe.
 Always ensure that you are using a very clean serving utensil, or bring your own.
 The safest bet is to be the first person to take your food, before it may inadvertently come into contact with other foods.
 Don't be afraid to take a generous serving if you think you'll want seconds!

-Keep Tabs On Your Food
+1. Keep Tabs on Your Food

 Especially if your child has food allergies, bring something easily identifiable to serve their food or beverage (e.g. personalized cup or children's dinnerware set), to avoid confusion with others' food and drinks.
 Or, bring a marker and write your names on your cups.